nicolasvancan/monvandb/diary/en/2_table_structures/1_serialize_objects_in_go.md

 ## Why am I researching serialization?

 The answer to this question is simple.
-Since I can store an array of bytes in the binary tree, I want to test if I can serialize a complex structure, whose fields would be analog to a table, containing columns.
-One of the problems is the serialization itself, the other one is the structure that will hold values regarding some specific structure.
+Since I can store an array of bytes in the binary tree, I want to test if I can serialize a complex structure, whose fields would be analog to a table, containing different columns.
+One of the problems is the serialization itself, the other one is the structure that will hold values regarding some specific table structure.

-When an user declares a create table function in a SQL Statement, he/she uses normally the following:
+When an user writes a create table SQL Statement, he/she uses normally the following:

 ```SQL
 -- Example of SQL STATEMENT